carlthome/pmqd/README.md

 # Perceived Music Quality Dataset (PMQD)

 ## Intro
-This is the dataset produce for the paper [Perceiving Music Quality with GANs](https://arxiv.org/abs/2006.06287) [[1]](#1) in collaboration between Peltarion and Epidemic Sound.
+This repository contains the dataset produced for the paper [Perceiving Music Quality with GANs](https://arxiv.org/abs/2006.06287) [[1]](#1) in collaboration between Peltarion and Epidemic Sound.
 The purpose is to evaluate methods for quality rating music.
-It contains 975 segments from songs across 13 genres, with degradations of various intensity applied.
+It contains 975 segments from songs across 13 genres, with degradations of various intensities applied.
 Each clip has an associated human perceived quality rating, from 1 (`Bad`) to 5 (`Excellent`), which is the median value of the rating assigned by 5 different people.